nathangeffen/cagl/README.md

 If any warnings are generated, the tests are considered to have failed.
 You should be able to compile your code that uses CAGL with these options too and get no warnings.

-## CAGL's complex macros {-}

-CAGL is implemented using some complicated and difficult to read macros.
-In some cases, algorithms that have natural recursive function implementations have been converted to non-recursive macros using goto statements (the horror).
-Isn't this bad style?

-The author of [SGLIB](http://sglib.sourceforge.net/) says it best:

-"Everyone knows that the C preprocessor can be used to imitate genericity of other languages and everyone consider[s] this idea dangerous and ugly.
-I don't."

-While part of CAGL's design and implementation is complex, CAGL from a programmer's perspective is easy to use.

-## Portability {-}
+# Portability

 CAGL has been tested using gcc and clang.
 It is C89 compatible, which means code that uses it should compile on a C preprocesser and compiler compatible with the 1989 ANSI C specification without warnings.

 It needs to be tested with other compilers, including Intel's and Microsoft's C compilers.
 Please help with this.

-## Bugs {-}
+# Bugs

 CAGL bugs are managed on Github.

-## License {-}
+# License

-CAGL is free software licensed under GNU LGLPL version 3.
+CAGL is free software licensed under the GNU Lesser General Public License version 3.
 See *COPYING*.

-## Contributors {-}
+# Contributors

 Contributors will be listed here: